dagger/dagger-for-github/README.md

 ## License

-MIT.
+Apache-2.0 License.
 See `LICENSE` for more details.